What to Expect at Addiction Treatment

 The length of patient stay at Laguna Treatment Hospital is variable and may depend on insurance coverage, medical necessity, the individual patient’s progression in treatment, and other factors.
 Limit belongings to enough clothing for one week (2-bag limit).

 Due to limited storage capacity, clothing in excess of one week will be stored by facility staff, but there are washers and dryers at the facility available for use.

 Patients may bring one swimsuit, so they can enjoy our on-site pool.
-Note that women must wear full one-piece swimwear, as two-pieces and bikinis are not allowed.
+Note that women must wear full one-piece swimwear, as two-pieces and bikinis (or thong-style one piece suits) are not allowed.

 Patients also need to bring their own toiletries.
 All shampoos, conditioners, lotions, body washes must be sealed new and unopened.

 We allow cigarettes, as long as they are unopened when brought to the facility.
 We allow outside vapes if they are sealed and disposable.
+However, vape juice may not be brought to the facility, even if it is unopened.
+Vape juice is available for purchase 3 days per week (M,W,F) at Laguna.
 Outdoor smoking patios and non-smoking patios are accessible on each of the two floors.
 Patios are locked after 11 p.m. and reopen at 7 a.m.

 Upon admission, patients will be required to temporarily check in phones and electronics for the first 5 days of treatment.
 See our cell phone and electronics policy for more information about rules and restrictions.

 What NOT to Pack for Rehab